JoshuaGrams/tiny-qbn/doc/choices.md

 	::Bash the Guard
 	You bash the guard over the head (that'll teach him to wear his helmet) and saunter past as he collapses.

+As a further exercise to the reader, take the Localvore example and change one of the product listings so that instead of including "current products" and having separate passages for each product, it's all inside a single `<<choice>>` in the business passage.